How do I apply for a stall at The Village Markets?

 The Queensland Government, Office of Fair Trading, administers a range of national mandatory safety and information standards and bans for particular products supplied in the consumer marketplace, including weekend markets.
 Standards apply to children's toys, nightwear, cosmetics and care labelling on clothing and textiles.

 Full details of these regulated consumer products can be viewed and downloaded from the Australian Competition and Consumer Commission (ACCC) website at www.productsafety.gov.au.

 Do I need credit card/EFT facilities?

 No, but it is highly advantageous to have these facilities available.
-Another option is PayPal Here - accept payments with your iPhone.
-There is an ATM at all TVM events.
+Other options include PayPal and Square.
+There is also an ATM at all TVM events.